 “Our thought was that through helping Christine we would not only improve her quality of life and give her back some of what was taken from her, but also help people put a face to violence against women,” said Dr. Peter H. Grossman.

-Since arriving in the U.S., Nakato has lived in Thousand Oaks with the family of the Grossman Burn Foundation’s executive director, Marcus Whithorne, under the care of Whithorne’s mother Laura Addis, a retired nurse.
+After arriving in the U.S., Nakato lived in Thousand Oaks with the family of the Grossman Burn Foundation’s former Executive Director, Marcus Whithorne, under the care of Whithorne’s mother Laura Addis, a retired nurse.
 Grossman treated Whithorne after he was burned on his left arm as a child — an experience that quickly helped Whithorne establish a connection with Nakato.

 “With burn survivors, scars mean a lot.
 It’s what we share in common,” Whithorne said.
 “The fact that right off the bat I was able to show Christine my scars and tell her that these are the doctors that saved my hand got us off to a great start.”